Cervical dystonia and spasmodic torticollis treatment

 This is what these researchers were looking at:

 - Functional movement disorders (including dystonia) are conditions of abnormal motor control thought to be caused by psychological factors.
-These disorders are commonly seen in neurologic practice, and prognosis is often poor.
+These disorders are commonly seen in neurologic practice, and the prognosis is often poor.

 - No consensus treatment guidelines have been established; however, the role of physical therapy in addition to psychotherapy has increasingly been recognized.